David Drake (potter)

 David Drake (c.
 1800 – c.
 1870s), also known as "Dave Pottery" and "Dave the Potter", was an American potter who lived in Edgefield, South Carolina.
-An enslaved African American, Drake spent most of his life working for his masters, but became free at the end of the American Civil War.
-He is thought to have died in the 1870s.
+Drake was enslaved for most of his life, but became free at the end of the American Civil War.
+He is thought to have died during the 1870s.

 Drake produced alkaline-glazed stoneware jugs between the 1820s and the 1870s.
-He often signed his works "Dave", and he is recognized as the first enslaved potter to inscribe his work.
-Drake inscribed his work with poetry, often using rhyming couplets, as well as his signature.
-During the time in which he was working, most enslaved people were illiterate, often as a result of anti-literacy laws, making his inscriptions particularly notable.
+He often signed his works "Dave", and he is recognized as the first enslaved potter known to inscribe his work.
+Drake inscribed his work with poetry, often using rhyming couplets, as well as with his signature.
+Most enslaved people were illiterate, often as a result of anti-literacy laws, making his inscriptions particularly notable.